P-C-R-P/Mille-Secrets-de-Racine/README.md

 - [Observable HQ] was a useful source that helped me work out how to make a bubble chart with interactive components.
 - [D3 Graph Gallery] was a useful source that helped me work out how to make a bar chart with interactive components.
 - _Britannicus_, Jean Racine
-- [Malades imaginaires] is an existing data visualisation project which I was vastly dissatisfied with, something which motivated me to try and create a more compelling and useful data visualisation.
+- [Malades imaginaires] is an existing data visualisation project which I was vastly dissatisfied with, something which motivated me to try to create a more compelling and useful data visualisation.

 ---